Introducing a dignified approach to continence care in residential aged care

 Research has found that:

 In 2019, the Continence Foundation of Australia commissioned researchers from NARI to co-design, and pilot test, a best practice model to inform the delivery of continence care in Australian residential aged care homes.
-The Best Practice Model of Continence Care in Residential Aged Care articulates the characteristics of quality continence care for older people with continence care needs in residential aged care homes.
+The Best Practice Model of Continence Care in Residential Aged Care articulates the characteristics of quality continence care for individuals with continence care needs in residential aged care homes.
 These characteristics are articulated in the following principles.

 Continence care: